WalkofLife/Anime-recommendation/README.md

 This data set contains information on user preference data from 73,516 users on 12,294 anime.
 Each user is able to add anime to their completed list and give it a rating and this data set is a compilation of those ratings.

 Data Source: https://www.kaggle.com/CooperUnion/anime-recommendations-database

+How to Use it:
+The give_rec('Name of the anime you want to find other animes similar to') gives the dataframe of top 10 similar animes with their similarity scores.